qiao/clando/README.md

     $ clando | grep -i "book" | wc -l  # count the number of all tasks having "book" in their descriptions

+## Installation

+Clando is written in Common Lisp and depends on `SBCL`.
+You may install `SBCL` from your Linux distribution's sofware repository.

+For Ubuntu users:

+    sudo apt-get install sbcl

+For ArchLinux users:

+    sudo pacman -S sbcl

+Then,

+    git clone t@github.com:qiao/clando.git
+    cd clando
+    make
+    sudo make install